top of page

 How much does it cost ?

-Our school supplies a durable gi that is to be worn during Fall, Winter, and Spring training at a one-time cost of $40.
+Our school supplies a durable gi that is to be worn during Fall, Winter, and Spring training.

 An American Institute of Martial Arts t-shirt that may be used in lieu of a gi for summer training is also available.